aherlihy/linearfn/README.md

-# LinearFn - Parametric Substructural Constraints in Scala 3
+# RestrictedFn - Parametric Substructural Constraints in Scala 3

 A Scala 3 library for enforcing flexible substructural constraints at compile time at the function level without modifying the compiler itself, using type-level programming with Match, Tuple, and Union types, and staging.